-For instance, you could file a claim if someone runs a stop light, is driving too fast for conditions, loses control of his vehicle, and crashes into you, and injures you.
+For instance, you could file a claim if someone is driving too fast for conditions, loses control of his vehicle, and crashes into you, resulting in injuries to you.

 Medical malpractice also falls under the negligence umbrella.
 In this case, the negligence is committed by a health-care professional who departs from an accepted standard of practice, resulting in harm to a patient under his care.